 Delta-8 might be ideal for when a cannabinoid lift is desired, but the full potency of delta-9 is too much for the occasion.

-While many people use cannabis to help with social anxiety, delta-9 effects tend to be too effective/strong or hard to focus under certain circumstances.
-When clarity is higher on the priority list, a regular cannabis consumer might reach for delta-8 above delta-9.
+While many people use hemp to help with social anxiety, delta-9 effects tend to be too effective/strong or hard to focus under certain circumstances.
+When clarity is higher on the priority list, a regular consumer might reach for delta-8 above delta-9.